 Bio

 Bradley Jay is a dynamic broadcaster, digital content creator, travel videographer, and musician with a multifaceted career spanning nearly four decades in the Greater Boston market.
-As a seasoned on-air music radio personality and talk show host, he's known for his exceptional interviewing skills and his ability to create engaging audio and video content across multiple platforms.
+As a seasoned on-air music radio personality and talk show host, he is known for his exceptional interviewing skills and his ability to create engaging audio and video content across multiple platforms.

 Currently, Bradley is a part-time talk radio host at WBZ NewsRadio 1030 and the creator and host of the Bradley Jay Travel Channel on YouTube, where he shares his adventures in Eastern Europe, the Middle East, Morocco.
 He’s also a musician, writer, and producer, promoting the recent album, "Hotel Bar"; with the band Bridge Bender.
 In addition, he hosts the post-punk radio show "Ignore The Machine" on WZBC radio.